VierlochStute/UmGottesWillen/README.md

 1. Download menu.rar and extract files on desktop
 2. Create "Bypass" Folder in "C:\Program Files (x86)\Steam\steamapps\common\GarrysMod"
-3. Put backdoormenu.lua file into the folder and rename it to "code.lua"
+3. Put code.lua in the folder
 4. Open Garry's Mod and join on a server/singleplayer
 5. Open the injector of your choice (x32) , choose h2l.exe and inject bypass.dll into process
 6. Press Pos1/Home Key and look into the console